dsub-neuro/non-bayesian-behavior-paper/README.md

 The file name for data summarizing includes "_summary".
 File names for figure-generating code include "_plot" and the Figure number associated with the panel in the manuscript.

-Data (including data that are complete but cleaned according to procedures described in the Methods and summaries by experimental condition) are in a distinct location.
-Link provided along with the code-sharing link.
+Data (complete but cleaned according to procedures described in the Methods and summaries by experimental condition) are at: https://duke.box.com/v/Subramanian-et-al-manuscript1